Torenu/geometry_poster/README.md

 # geometry_poster
 Geometry cheat sheet made using latex tikzposter package and geogebra

+## Languages available

+* ru - Russian
+* en - English
+* it - Italian
+* fa - Persian

 ## How to work with this project
 geomposter.tex is the main file.
-Compile with LuaLaTeX
+Compile with XeTeX/LuaLaTeX

 test.tex is a playground for testing geogebra exported figures